Thursday, June 30, 2016

 The Cook Report

 By the time the long awaited Cook Report arrived from Boston, the final cost in human terms of the Neal deficits was that 858 municipal employees lost their jobs.
 Ironically, the loss of all those employees actually increased the city’s costs in the short term, because the city had to pay unemployment benefits to each person fired, causing that expense to rise to nearly $5 million dollars from only a half million dollars the year before.
 That was just more millions for Mayor Hurley and the City Councilors to try to scrape up from somewhere.
 While the partially successful Proposition 2½ override relieved some of the financial pressures, it served mostly to prevent further lay-offs.
-Everything depended upon the state legislature appropriating money to clean up what remained of Neal’s deficits.
+Everything depended upon the state legislature appropriating money in order to clean up what remained of Neal’s deficits.

 However, the State Department of Revenue, deeply concerned over how Springfield’s finances had crashed so suddenly and without warning, decided to withhold action until an investigation could be conducted into the mysterious and unique situation in Springfield.
 For that purpose, the Commonwealth brought out of retirement former Department of Revenue Auditor Newell Cook, chosen by the state because of his decades of expertise in municipal financing and reputation for unbending integrity.